PASSIONLab/ELBA/README.md

 # Build DISTAL
 -----

-To build DISTAL, you can clone or download the source from `
+To build DISTAL, you can clone or download the source from here
+  * cd build_release
+  * cmake ..
+  * cd ..
+  * ./build.sh